philrae2/Logseq/pages/Books_ Zero to One.md

 	  id:: f2120e5b-9fa1-485e-a10e-ec119c157d88
 - 4. The ideology of competition
 	- Creative monopoly means new products that benefit everybody and sustainable profits for the creator.
 Competition means no profits for anybody, no meaningful differentiation, and a struggle for survival.
 Competition is ingrained from the very start of our lives in grade school and continuing to our adult careers.
 	- People become obsessed with competition.
 Inside our workplaces, people lose sight of what matters and focus on their rivals instead.
-Rivalry causes us to overemphasize old opportunities and copy what has worked in the past. id:: cd912bee-d319-4fc5-a9ab-6c7ca6e43470
+Rivalry causes us to overemphasize old opportunities and copy what has worked in the past. #[[Career Development]] id:: cd912bee-d319-4fc5-a9ab-6c7ca6e43470
 - 5. Last Move Advantage
 	- Characteristics of a monopoly